-- Weeks one and two — Keep your dressing clean and dry.
-Schedule an appointment with your primary care physician during this time so that he or she can monitor the incision site and change the dressing if necessary.
+- Weeks one and two.
+Keep your dressing clean and dry.
+Schedule an appointment with your primary care physician during this time so he or she can monitor the incision site and change the dressing if necessary.
 If you are given a brace, be sure to wear this during periods of activity.
-Try to take short walks (five to 15 minutes) in the first days after surgery, but avoid sexual activity and other strenuous activities like lifting, bending and twisting.
+Try to take short walks, five to 15 minutes, in the first days after surgery.
+You should avoid sexual activity and other strenuous activities like lifting, bending and twisting.
 Don’t drive until you are off pain medication and muscle relaxants.

-- Weeks two through six — After you hit the two-week mark, start taking short walks several times each day.
+- Weeks two through six.
+After two weeks, start taking short walks several times each day.
 Try not to sit or stand for more than four hours at a time.
 You may perform the Level 1 or Level 2 exercises designed by Laser Spine Institute’s Physical Therapy Consultants, but you must continue to avoid strenuous activities that apply weight to the spine.

-88 percent of our patients return to daily activities within three months of having surgery and 81 percent of our patients return to work within three months after surgery.
-Each patient’s surgery, job and routine habits are different, however, so the time in which you return to normal daily activities depends on your individual work environment and the type of surgery performed.
+88 percent of our patients return to daily activities and 81 percent of our patients return to work within three months after minimally invasive decompression surgery.^ Each patient’s surgery, job and habits are different, however, so the time in which you return to normal daily activities depends on your individual work environment and the type of surgery performed.

 Learn more at Laser Spine Institute

 Rest assured that your surgeon will provide you with complete, detailed post-surgery instructions.
 We are here for you.
-Please know that you can always call your Care Team here at Laser Spine Institute if you have any questions about what to expect during your recovery.
+Please know that you can always reach out to the SPINE LINE at Laser Spine Institute if you have any questions about what to expect during your recovery.

 If you are interested in learning more about minimally invasive spine surgery at Laser Spine Institute, contact us today.
 We’re happy to provide a free MRI review* to determine if you are a potential candidate for one of our procedures.